Ada-Developers-Academy/daily-curriculum/week17/friday/AngularJS-intro.md

 section of your app should just be a shallow scrape across the top of the app, encompassing your JavaScript, your views, and some routing and controller logic to serve up these views.

+AngularJS is very modular--and in fact, you will be creating a lot of modules as you work on your project.
+This means that many of the pieces of your app will be built in small, isolated chunks that you could, in theory, pluck out of your app and put somewhere else.
+In practice, this is pretty hard and doesn't happen often, but the structure and theory is there, whereas it's hard to image plucking a single feature or chunk of a Rails app and trying to plug it into a new site.

+There's actually some heated debate in the AngularJS community about structure and modularity.
+On the one side, there are people who structure their app like a Rails app (or another MVC app)--you have an app directory, and inside your app directory, you have a controller directory, a view directory, etc. Everything is separated by type.

+The other side of this debate prefers structuring their code in modules.
+If you're creating a blog, for example, you might have a blog directory, and inside this blog directory you might have blog.js, blog.html, and blog.css.
+I (Ellen) wholeheartedly prefer the modular approach, as I think it is more intuitive and in the spirit of the framework, but I'll be teaching the MVC structure, since it is more popular and you will likely encounter it in your career.
+In my personal projects, however, I write with the module structure.

 ##AngularJS moves and improves logic